brownsys/systems-web/_pages/about.md

 ---

-The Brown Systems research group investigates questions in computer systems, particularly distributed systems, operating systems, networking, and systems security.
-We build practical systems with high performance.
+The Brown Systems research group investigates questions in computer systems—particularly distributed systems, operating systems, networking, and security.
+We build practical systems that combine performance, correctness, automation, and other desirable properties.